Rupp29/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 3.  **Create a Key Vault**

      The `New-AzKeyVault` cmdlet requires a resource group name, a key vault name, and a geographic location.
-For example, for a key vault named `ContosoDevKeyVault`, type:
+For example, for a key vault named `ContosoEKMKeyVault`, type:

     ```powershell
-    New-AzKeyVault -VaultName 'ContosoDevKeyVault' `
+    New-AzKeyVault -VaultName 'ContosoEKMKeyVault' `
        -ResourceGroupName 'ContosoDevRG' -Location 'East Asia'
     ```